 Each of the three towers are 58 stories high with a total of 2561 hotel rooms.

 Want to know more about the INFINITY POOL?
-To read more information about Marina Bay Sands, The MBS SkyPark and the inifinity pool go here for part 2 on tips for staying at Marina Bay Sands and swimming in the infinity pool.
+Checkout more information about The MBS SkyPark and the infinity pool part 2 on tips for staying at Marina Bay Sands and swimming in the infinity pool.